Unarius Academy of Science: 2001

 With no space fleet landing, Unarius doubled down on its roots and principles while simultaneously demonstrating a belief in a future landing by extraterrestrials to assist humankind.
 With Spiegel's passing in late 1999, the organization formed a small council which shares leadership and management responsibilities.

 Unarius continues to be active both in the US and in several European countries.

 The millennial aspect of Unarius reverted to a more privatised rapture-oriented millennialism after Ruth's death.

+Practices

+A central practice of Unarius is "past-life therapy," which members refer to as the "Science."
+The organization teaches that the root cause of current psychological or physical problems stems from trauma experienced in previous lives.
+By uncovering and "reliving" these traumatic events—often through a form of psychodrama or filmmaking—members believe they can heal the past karma and resolve the issue.

+In the late 1970s and 1980s, this therapy evolved into elaborate video productions.
+Members would create costumes and sets to reenact their supposed past lives on Earth and other planets.
+These "psychodramas" were filmed and became a core part of the group's internal curriculum and public outreach.